Ecwid/ecwid-api-docs/includes/_products.md

-total | number | The total number of found items (might be more than the number of returned items) count | number | The total number of the items returned in this batch offset | number | Offset from the beginning of the returned items list (for paging) limit | number | Maximum number of returned items.
-Maximum allowed value: `100`.
-Default value: `10` items | Array<ProductEntry> | The items list
+total | number | The total number of found items (might be more than the number of returned items) count | number | The total number of the items returned in this batch offset | number | Offset from the beginning of the returned items list (for paging) limit | number | Maximum possible number of returned items in this request. items | Array<ProductEntry> | The items list

 #### ProductEntry